aishuv2114/Power-BI/powerBI.md

 - Created Calculated Columns and Calculated Measures
 - Created Explicit measures to use them in other dependant calculations
 - Used complex DAX functions like calculate(),all(),filter(),iterator functions like sumx() and time intelligence functions like dateadd() to calculate Prev Month Revenue/Orders and datesinperiod() to calculate the Rolling Revenue.

-## Report View
+## Final Output

 - Created various report types such stacked bar charts, trended, gauge, KPI's and doughnut charts.
 - Used slicers to increase user interactivity and filters such as Visual Level Filters, Page Level Filters, Report Level Filters and Drill Through Filters